 The School uses personal information concerning staff, students and third parties in conducting its business activities.
 Only that personal information which is relevant to the proposed activity or function will be used.
-Before using the information, reasonable steps will be taken to ensure that the information is up-to-date, accurate and complete.
+Before using the information, reasonable steps will be taken to ensure that the information is accurate and complete.